aurianworld/matpac/README.md

 You can find a detailed explanation on how to run the model [here](./training_matpac/README.md).

 ## Benchmarks
-MATPAC outperforms other self-supervised baselines on datasets such as OpenMIC, GTZAN, Magna-tag-a-tune, ESC-50 and US8K.
+MATPAC and MATPAC++ outperforms other self-supervised baselines on datasets such as OpenMIC, GTZAN, Magna-tag-a-tune, ESC-50 and US8K.
 It even outperforms supervised baselines on Magna-tag-a-tune.

 ![Bencmarks](./assets/table_results.png)